liferay/liferay-docs/userGuide/en/chapters/09-marketplace.markdown

 ## Marketplace Concepts: Users, Companies, and Apps

 Anyone can browse the apps available on Liferay Marketplace at [http://liferay.com/marketplace](http://liferay.com/marketplace) but a `liferay.com` user account is required for purchasing and downloading apps, whether from the Marketplace website or from an existing Liferay installation.
 Many official Liferay apps, as well as some third party apps, are available free of charge.
 Other apps require you to pay a fee in order to access them.
 When you purchase an app, you can do so on your own behalf or on behalf of a company.
 Apps purchased on your own behalf are associated with your personal `liferay.com` user account.
 Apps purchased on behalf of a company are associated with that company's account and can be accessed by any users that belong to that company.
-We'll discuss how to set up a company account, manage company apps, and join companies after we explain how to access Liferay Marketplace.
+We'll discuss how to set up a company account, manage company apps, and join companies after explaining how to access Liferay Marketplace.

 ## Accessing the Liferay Marketplace

 There are two ways to access the Marketplace.

-1. Via the website - Using your favorite browser, you can navigate to the marketplace at [http://liferay.com/marketplace](http://liferay.com/marketplace).
+1. Via the website--Using your favorite browser, you can navigate to the marketplace at [http://liferay.com/marketplace](http://liferay.com/marketplace).

-2. Via Liferay - If you have a site up and running based on Liferay, you can use the Marketplace section of the control panel to access Marketplace content.
+2. Via Liferay--If you have a site up and running based on Liferay, you can use the Marketplace section of the control panel to access Marketplace content.

 ### The Basics